 Risk: An S&P 500 fund is one of the least-risky ways to invest in stocks, because it’s made up of the market’s top companies.
 Of course, it still includes stocks, so it’s going to be more volatile than bonds or any bank products.
 It’s also not insured by the government, so you can lose money based upon fluctuations in value.
 However, the index has done quite well over time.

-An index fund based on the Nasdaq 100 is a great choice for investors who want to have exposure to some of the biggest and best tech companies without having to pick the winners and losers or having to analyze specific companies.
+An index fund based on the Nasdaq-100 is a great choice for investors who want to have exposure to some of the biggest and best tech companies without having to pick the winners and losers or having to analyze specific companies.

 The fund is based on the Nasdaq’s 100 largest companies, meaning they’re among the most successful and stable.
 Such companies include Apple and Facebook, each of which comprises a large portion of the total index.
 Microsoft is another prominent member company.

-A Nasdaq 100 index fund offers you immediate diversification, so that your portfolio is not exposed to the failure of any single company.
+A Nasdaq-100 index fund offers you immediate diversification, so that your portfolio is not exposed to the failure of any single company.
 The best Nasdaq index funds charge a very low expense ratio, and they’re a cheap way to own all of the companies in the index.

 Risk: Like any publicly traded stock, this collection of stocks can move down, too.
-While the Nasdaq 100 has some of the strongest tech companies, these companies also are usually some of the most highly valued.
+While the Nasdaq-100 has some of the strongest tech companies, these companies also are usually some of the most highly valued.
 That high valuation means that they’re likely prone to falling quickly in a downturn, though they may rise again during an economic recovery.

 Liquidity: Like other publicly traded index funds, a Nasdaq index fund is readily convertible to cash on any day the market is open.

-But the first step to investing is actually easy – opening a brokerage account.
+But the first step to investing is actually easy: opening a brokerage account.
 Investing can be surprisingly affordable even if you don’t have a lot of money.
 (Here are some of the best brokers to choose from if you’re just getting started.)

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.